 - A balcony or terrace garden at home is as close as it gets to coexisting with nature while adding an aesthetic appeal to the home

-What Can I Grow In My Balcony/Terrace Garden In Bengaluru?
+What Can I Grow in My Balcony/Terrace Garden in Bengaluru?

 As many as 6 vegetables per season can be grown by terrace gardening per season.
-Now, given that just 1 sq.m. of a terrace or balcony garden area can yield 25 kg to 50 kg in a year, you can basically grow a lot in your terrace garden- even in a metropolitan like Bengaluru!
+Now, given that just 1 sq.m. of a terrace or balcony garden area can yield 25 kg to 50 kg in a year, you can grow a lot in your terrace garden- even in a metropolitan like Bengaluru!

 Here are some particularly favorable fruits, vegetables, flowers, and herbs you can grow in your terrace garden in Bengaluru listed below.